humancopy/peace.js/README.md

 ## Link

 **PEACE.JS** will automatically link the generated peace banner to the project's homepage.
 By default the link will open in a new window.
-You can either change it to open in the same window or to not have any link at all (why would you want to do that though is beyond me :bemused:).
-Possible values are: `_blank`, `_self`, `false`
+You can either change it to open in the same window or to not have any link at all (why would you want to do that though is beyond me :smirk:).
+Possible values are: anything supported by the [a[target]](https://www.w3schools.com/tags/att_a_target.asp) attribute or `false` to disable the link.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/peace.js@1.2.1/peace.min.js" data-link="_self" async></script>